 This representation accounts for the distance and the direction of the j-th landmark with respect to i-th landmark.
 This representation is determined only by four parameters which substantially reduces the risk of over-fitting.

-We found experimentally the quadratic deformation cost to give slightly better results compared to the table representation.
+We found experimentally the quadratic deformation cost to give slightly better results compared to the table representation, therefore experiments described further use only this parametrization of deformation cost.